rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_02b.md

 In this exercise, you created a function that returns the content of a JSON file in Storage.

-### Exercise 6: Deploy a local function project to an Azure Functions app
+### Exercise 6: Deploy a local function project to an Azure Functions app (Standard Path)

 #### Task 1: Deploy using the Azure Functions Core Tools